Things to do before the start of the gardening season

 and also save money in the process then you have to start some or all your seeds indoors.

 The best time to start seeds about 4 to 6 weeks before the last frost date.
-This means as soon as the weather changes, you are not going around town looking for seedlings at garden shop.
-You have yours at home.
+This means as soon as the weather changes, you are not going around town looking for seedlings at

 Starting seeds indoors also help increase your growing season.
 I start with seeds like pepper that takes longer time to germinate and grow.
 The next seeds I start indoors is tomato.
 I usually use the paper towel method to germinate my seeds fast.
 I use seed starting tray and other containers to start the seeds indoors.
 You can put the container on your window sill or under a grow light.
-You can also grow it in a small greenhouse.

 Winter is usually very brutal on structures and supports like trellises and poles, take a look around to see if there are any damages on the fence, trellises and poles you use in the garden. if you find any damages, fix or replace before the start of the growing season.